Regional configuration guide

 Help the network grow

-Configuring regions on your repeater contributes to maintaining a scalable, efficient MeshCore network across the United Kingdom.
+Configuring regions on your repeater contributes to maintaining a scalable, efficient MeshCore network across Great Britain, while operators on the island of Ireland should follow their own shared regional conventions.